brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * My wife and I walked the West Highland Way in Scotland 3 months prior to the trip.
 This was a ~100 mile trip in 6 days with two >20 mile days.
-This *was not* a back-packing trip and the terain was much easier than the Green Mountains of Vermont, however it was very helpful to get used to walking for multiple consecutive days (some in the pouring rain) without rest in between.
+This *was not* a back-packing trip and the terrain was much easier than the Green Mountains of Vermont, however it was very helpful to get used to walking for multiple consecutive days (some in the pouring rain) without rest in between.
 I also liked the chance to test my socks/shoes to make sure that blisters weren't going to be